dojo/docs/dojox/data/XmlStore.rst

 More examples
 =============

-There are `more extensive examples <dojox/data/XmlStore-examples>`_ of using the xmlstore
+There are :ref:`more extensive examples <dojox/data/XmlStore-examples>` of using the xmlstore